linuxtek-canada/aws-bootcamp-cruddur-2023/journal/week0.md

 10. Created a Billing Alarm (after Budget)

 * [Used this document](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html) to set up a billing alarm using CloudWatch.
+* Also [read this blog](https://aws.amazon.com/blogs/mt/setting-up-an-amazon-cloudwatch-billing-alarm-to-proactively-monitor-estimated-charges/) to better understand how the services communicate with each other to send alerts.

 * Configured JSON file [here](../aws/json/aws-metric-alarm-config.json) with settings to breach alarm at $10 usage on one data point, and ran the following command in AWS CLI to set it up: